textmate/perforce.tmbundle/README.md

 Licensing:
 ----------

  - The Perforce bundle for TextMate was created by Brenton Simpson <perforce-bundle@appsforartists.com> and is licensed under the GPL v2.
 It includes the p4python library, supplied by Perforce under the terms of the Apache license.
-It also includes portions of an earlier Perforce bundle by Adam Vandenberg and Daniel Stockman, used with permission.
+It also includes portions of an earlier Perforce bundle by Adam Vandenberg et. al., used with permission.